-Codependency, Don’t Dance!
+Codependency: Don’t Dance!

 Ross Rosenberg, M.Ed., LCPC, CADC

-Although all codependent dancers desire harmony and balance, they consistently sabotage themselves by choosing someone who creates chaos and resentment in their life.
-When given a chance to stop dancing with their narcissistic partner and comfortably sit out until someone healthy comes along, they typically choose to continue their dysfunctional dance.
-The codependent dares not leave their narcissistic dance partner for they lack the self-respect to sit the dance out.
-Being alone is the equivalent of feeling lonely, and loneliness is too painful a feeling to bear.
+Although all codependent dancers desire harmony and balance, they consistently sabotage themselves by choosing a partner who they are initially attracted to, but will ultimately resent.
+When given a chance to stop dancing with their narcissistic partner and comfortably sit the dance out until someone healthy comes along, they typically choose to continue their dysfunctional dance.
+They dare not leave their narcissistic dance partner because their lack of self-esteem and self-respect makes them feel like they can do no better.
+Being alone is the equivalent of feeling lonely, and loneliness is too painful to bear.